 Excel provides several text functions to help you perform your desired tasks easily and swiftly.
-Today we are going to show you how to use a text function called: LEFT.
-For this session, we are using Excel 2019, feel free to use yours (at least 2003).
+Today we are going to show you how to use a text function called: LEFT function in Excel.
+For this session, we are using Excel 365, feel free to use yours (at least 2003).

 You are welcome to download the practice workbook from the link below.

 Introduction to Excel LEFT Function

 The LEFT function is categorized under the TEXT functions in Excel.
 This function returns a specified number of characters from the start of the provided text string.

 This function is used to find the several characters of a text from left according to the number you provide.

 |text||Required||The text string that contains the characters to extract.|